MoveIt! Setup Assistant¶

 - Let Kin.
 Search Resolution and Kin.
 Search Timeout stay at their default values.

-- Choose all links that start with right_gripper and add them to the list of Selected Links on the right hand side.
+- Choose panda_hand, panda_leftfinger, and panda_rightfinger and add them to the list of Selected Links on the right hand side.

 - Click Save